ArneSamson/il-giro/README.md

 #### Tower

 The `<Tower/>` component is one of 4 the kitchen modules.
 It is a big .glb model where certain children of the model are conditionally rendered based on the states from the Zustand store.
+It also includes the `<WineStand/>` component.

+#### Table

+The `<Table/>` component is one of 4 the kitchen modules.
+It is a combination of 2 `<BaseIsland/>` components and a `tableTop` component.
+It conditionally renders whether the table has a rounded countertop or not.

+### TableTops/CounterTops

+Because of the complexity of the variations of the countertops, there are 6 different tableTop components.
+These are:

+- `TabelFlat.jsx` : a straight finished countertop for the table
+- `TableFlatRounded.jsx` : a rounded finished countertop for the table
+- `TableTop.jsx` : a straight countertop for the cooktop
+- `TableTopRound.jsx` : a rounded countertop for the cooktop
+- `TableTopCutOut.jsx`: a straight countertop for the sink
+- `TableTopCutRound.jsx`: a rounded countertop for the sink

+They are conditionally rendered in the `<Sink/>`, `<Cooktop/>` and `<Table/>` components based on the state of the `tableTopRounded` boolean in the Zustand store.

 # Helpers